 Between knee surgery (arthroscopic,torn meniscus, recovering well) and holiday travel (6 day trip to Maryland and back with 3 children ranging in age from 1-6, recovering so-so), my blogging and blogreading has been light of late.
 So I am late to the Nancy Leong kerfuffle (which made Slate, no less): a recap of sorts available here, and Professor Leong has a series of worthwhile posts here.
 As far as I could tell yesterday getting up to speed via cellphone screen southbound on I-85, Leong has been the target of cyberbullying and attacks based on her gender and race.
 Mostly by a public defender in Colorado who seems oddly fixated on her (writing 2 plays about someone?
 Really?) as a manifestation of the privileged, entitled law professor that has no business teaching law and must have been hired because she looks good.
 Many have decried these identity-based attacks, and rightly so: they are unjustified, loathsome, and wrong.
 I don't feel I have anything to add to these protests, but I agree with them.

 With that caveat, amidst all of Leong's persecutor's vitriol, one note sounds true: the grievance of the practictioner against the law professor who has never practiced.
-I predict that we will hear more and more complaints of this kind.
+While Leong has practiced, I predict that we will hear more and more complaints of this kind.
 Looking at the future of law and the tenuous state of the legal academy, it doesn't seem wise or even sustainable to me to continue to hire significant numbers of law professors who haven't practiced.